 There are two ways of improving software product development.
 The Agile way or the highway.
-The quality assurance in Agile significantly improves the software.
+Quality Assurance in Agile software development significantly improves the development process.
 If it’s implemented from the beginning (while reviewing specification document) and kept until the end (regression and launch testing) it benefits the product.
-It provides the first and the last line of defense.
+It provides the first and the last line of defence.

 To explain, how testing differs between the aforementioned means of software development, we need a short description of them.
-This is a big change for developers, but even bigger change for testers.
+This is a big change for software developers, but even bigger change for software testers.